ISE-FIZKarlsruhe/fizzysearch/docs/bloomtyper.md

 BLOOMTYPER_INDEX_PATH=gnd.bloomtyper python3 -m fizzysearch
 ```

 This will take some time, as those are quite a number of triples.
-Once this process is comeplete we can use the generated index from Python like this:
+Once this process is complete we can use the generated index from Python like this:

 ```python
 >>> from fizzysearch.bloommtyper import Checker